wpengine/phpcompat/readme.txt

 Yes!
 While you cannot use this WordPress plugin to test your non-WordPress projects, you can use the [Open Source PHPCompatibility Library](https://github.com/wimg/PHPCompatibility) that this plugin is built on.

+3) Why was my plugin/theme skipped?
+Some servers have timeouts to prevent long running queries, this is commonly 60 seconds.
+This can prevent the checker from being able to process large themes or plugins.
+You should check with your host to see if this timeout can be temporarily removed.
+The best way around this timeout issues is to run this plugin on a [local copy](https://make.wordpress.org/core/handbook/tutorials/installing-a-local-server/) of your site.

-5) I found a bug, or have a suggestion, can I contribute back?
+4) I found a bug, or have a suggestion, can I contribute back?

 Yes!
 WP Engine has a public GitHub repo where you can contribute back to this plugin.
 Please open an issue on the [Plugin GitHub](https://github.com/wpengine/phpcompat).
 We actively develop this plugin, and are always happy to receive pull requests.